Déjà Vu: Meaning, Definition, And Why It Happens

 Takeaway

-Déjà vu may refer to a phenomenon that gives people the sensation that they've been through a certain situation before, even when they haven't.
+Déjà vu refers to a phenomenon that gives people the strange feeling that they've been through a certain situation before, even when they haven't.
 The term comes from the French language and means "already seen," which may be an accurate description of this bewildering experience.
-The exact cause of why we feel déjà vu may not yet be known, but it's usually considered a normal part of being human.
-The experience is generally harmless unless it happens often or comes with other symptoms.
-If you’re experiencing frequent déjà vu or any mental health concerns, it can be helpful to speak with a mental health care provider, such as an online therapist.
+The exact cause of why we feel déjà vu may not yet be known to neuroscience or psychology, but it's usually considered a normal part of being human…most people feel it at one time or another.
+The experience is generally harmless unless it happens often or comes with other physical or mental health symptoms.
+If you’re experiencing frequent déjà vu, mental health concerns, or negative feelings connected to memory, recollection, or recognition, it can be helpful to speak with a mental health care provider, such as an online therapist.

 Improve your memory with professional support